awslabs/generative-ai-cdk-constructs/DESIGN_GUIDELINES.md

 # Design Guidelines

-# Generative AI CDK Constructs Design Guidelines
+# AWS Generative AI CDK Constructs Design Guidelines

 This document defines the ways in which our constructs are consistent with CDK and with one another, helping developers easily adopt the constructs.
-When proposing a new Generative AI CDK Construct, use this document to drive your design.
+When proposing a new AWS Generative AI CDK Construct, use this document to drive your design.

 ## Overall Guidelines

 **Constructs Can Be Self Contained**

 While passing an existing resource to a construct is essential to the ability to link constructs together, it should never be required.
-If your construct requires the client to create a resource to pass in as an argument to the constructor, then you have probably not defined your construct correctly or what you are designing is not a good fit for the Generative AI CDK Constructs.
+If your construct requires the client to create a resource to pass in as an argument to the constructor, then you have probably not defined your construct correctly or what you are designing is not a good fit for the AWS Generative AI CDK Constructs.

 **Use CDK definitions to define a service or resource**